gardener/etcd-backup-restore/README.md

 make verify
 ```

 By default, we try to run test in parallel without computing code coverage.
 To get the code coverage, you will have to set environment variable `COVER` to `true`.
 This will log the code coverage percentage at the end of test logs.
 Also, all cover profile files will accumulated under `test/output/coverprofile.out` directory.
+You can visualize exact code coverage using `make show-coverage`.

 Similarly, we use environment variable `INTEGRATION` to determine whether to execute integration test or not.
 By default, integration tests are executed.
 So, to disable integration test locally, you will have to set `INTEGRATION=false`.